City of self-love: checking into the best spa hotels in Paris

 True to the hotel’s name, La Fantaisie’s spa is a place of reverie.
 The full-throttle floral motifs (and flower-drenched terraces) designer Martin Brudnizki has planted throughout the hotel climb the walls here too, which are tiled with green mosaicked flowers.
 Your own personal growth is encouraged through Holidermie treatments, designed to boost inner and outer wellness, using all-natural, vegan lotions and potions.

 You might have hot volcanic stones placed on achy spots, have all your ‘marma points’ hit during an Ayurvedic massage session, or be gua-sha’d till smooth.
-Afterwards, submit to the pummelling jets of one of four Jacuzzis, bake in the sauna and leave the steam room in a botanical mist.
+Afterwards, submit to the gravity-free sensation of the flotation baths, bake in the infrared sauna and give all your systems a wake-up call with a cold plunge.
 Mani-pedis and waxing are available for the look complet — leaving you ready for a mythical night in with the rooftop bar’s chamomile- and orange-blossom-infused cocktails.

 Open from 10am to 7.30pm.
 Spa facilities are free for guests to use.